 - Frequently Asked Questions

 - All unused funds from 2020 reimbursement accounts (both health care and dependent care) will carry over to the following plan year.

 - Even if you did not enroll in a 2021 health care or dependent care reimbursement account this year, you may still be able to use the funds remaining in your account from the prior year.

 - For Health Care Reimbursement Accounts (HCRA) – Health care cards will contain up to $550 carryover balance until March 28, 2021.
 On March 29, 2021, unlimited carryover balances will be available on the health care cards to spend once the 2021 plan year balance has been depleted.
-Full unlimited carryover will be visible in your online account approximately two weeks after the April 15, 2021 claim it by date.
+Full unlimited carryover will be visible in your online account approximately two weeks after the claim it by date.
 The 2020 HCRA claims filing deadline (claim it by date) has been extended to no later than April 15, 2022 or 60 days from the end of the national emergency, whichever date is earlier.

 - For Dependent Care Reimbursement Accounts (DCRA) – Full unlimited carryover will occur approximately two weeks after the April 15, 2021 claim it by date – May 1, 2021.